 To The Tribune-Democrat, Johnstown, PA For publishing the notice or publication attached hereto on the above stated dates.

 PUBLISHER'S RECEIPT FOR ADVERTISING COSTS

+for publisher of of

-owledges receipt of the aforesaid
+a newspaper of general circulation, hereby ac knowledges receipt of the aforesaid

-same has been duly paid.
+and publication costs and certifies that the same has been duly paid.

-(Name of Newspaper)
+· (Name of Newspaper)

+Ву